Shubham-Sati/Excel_Clone/README.md

   q.
 Cycle Detection Using DFS Algo with color visualization to track the cyclic path.

 # Note
 In this project I learn about the Frontend.
 Learn the flexible UI representation.
 DOM and Javascript makes it easy to manipulate with the UI part of the site.
-It was a great fun learning with good insite of JavaScript , delay(setTimeOut) , Promises , Async/await , CSS , DFS Algo etc.
+It was a great fun learning with good insight of JavaScript , delay(setTimeOut) , Promises , Async/await , CSS , DFS Algo etc.

 # Sites I refer while making this Project =>
 1. Material Icons => https://fonts.google.com/icons?selected=Material+Icons+Outlined:assignment_returned